Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Dielectric subwavelength resonances

-The above connection between the integral operator $\tbb$ and the Neumann Poincar\'{e} operator $\np_{\p B}^*$ was exploited in \cite{ammari2018shape} to develop a new approach for analyzing the plasmonic resonances.
-From the physical perspective, $W$ corresponds to the electric component of the EM fields (see the discussion below), and hence it is the strong coupling between the metallic nanoparticles and the electric component of the incident wave that induces plasmonic resonances \cite{sarid2010modern,evlyukhin2012demonstration}.
+We would like to point out that the connection between $\tbb$ and $\np_{\p D}^*$ in \eqref{auxeq_3} was exploited in \cite{ammari2018shape} to develop a new approach to analyze the plasmonic resonances.
+From the physical perspective, $W$ corresponds to the electric components of the EM fields (see the next paragraph), and hence it is the strong coupling between the metallic nanoparticles and the electric component of the incident wave that induces plasmonic resonances \cite{sarid2010modern,evlyukhin2012demonstration}.

-By contrast, for the dielectric nanoparticles with high refractive indices, we claim that the dielectric subwavelength resonance is excited by the magnetic component of the incident EM fields (cf.\,Theorems \ref{thm:priest0} and \ref{thm:exitphydsr}).
-To give a glimpse of this important difference between the plasmonic resonance and the dielectric resonance, we recall from the Helmholtz decomposition \eqref{eq:helmddifree} that for an open set $B$ with trivial topology, $K_T(B)$ is a null space and then a divergence-free vector field $\psi \in H(\ddiv 0, B)$ has the decomposition:
+By contrast, for the dielectric nanoparticles with high refractive indices, we claim that the resonances are excited by the magnetic components of the incident EM fields (see, e.g., Corollary \ref{thm:mainmultimom_2}).
+To give a glimpse of this essential difference between the plasmonic resonances and the dielectric resonances, we recall from the Helmholtz decomposition (i.e., Lemma \ref{prop:helmddifree}) that for an open set $D$ with genus zero, $K_T(D)$ is a null space and then a divergence--free vector field $\psi \in {\bf H}(\ddiv 0, D)$ has the decomposition:

-These two components match exactly the forms of the electrostatic and magnetostatic fields, with $A$ being the so-called magnetic vector potential and $\phi$ being the electric scalar potential.
+One should note that these two fields $\curl A$ and $\na \phi$ present the forms of the magnetostatic and electrostatic fields, respectively, where $A$ is the so--called magnetic vector potential and $\phi$ is the electric scalar potential.
 Thus, the orthogonal projections associated with the decomposition \eqref{eq:helmddifree}:

-may be regarded as the projections from a divergence-free vector field to its magnetic and electric component respectively.
-We shall see that it is the space $H_0(\ddiv 0, B)$ (the kernel of $\tbb$) that is responsible for the excitation of the dielectric resonance and support the resonant modes in the quasi-static limit.
+may be regarded as the projections from a divergence--free vector field to its magnetic and electric components, respectively.
+We shall see soon in Theorem \ref{thm:priest0} that it is exactly the space ${\bf H}_0(\ddiv 0, D)$ (the kernel of $\tbb$) that is responsible for the excitation of dielectric resonances and supports the (limiting) resonant modes.